Join us for track, a program designed for athletes who like to run!

 AYSO 399 handles soccer registration for Access Sports.
 It is important to register on time to avoid late fees or run the risk of not being able to play because the league is at capacity.
 Registration for the following season is in April/May.
 Please check the Access Sports calendar of events for registration dates and times.
 Or, you can check www.ayso399.org.
 When registering your child, please register for the VIP program.
 Once registered, AYSO will forward your child's information to Access Sports.
 The $25 registration fee (plus a $17.50 non-refundable national AYSO fee) includes a jersey, shorts, socks and ball.

-Our program is divided into two age levels - Elementary School aged athletes and High School aged athletes with 4 teams at each level.
-Weekly sessions include a team practice and game.
-Game awareness, dribbling, catching, passing, shooting and rebounding are taught and player’s progress at their own pace with the assistance of youth volunteers.
-The high school level uses IHSA refs for their games and our season ends with a round robin tournament.
+Basketball is divided into two age levels (Elementary School Athletes and Middle School & Up Athletes) with four teams in each level.
+Weekly sessions include a team practice that focuses on game awareness, dribbling, catching, passing, shooting and rebounding.
+Players progress at their own pace with the assistance of youth volunteers.
+Each session wraps up with a game (Middle School Age level uses IHSA refs for their games) and our season ends with a round robin tournament.

 Access Rugby is a pilot program that utilizes occupational therapy (OT) methods with the movements and basic components of rugby to help athletes develop socially, emotionally and physically.